 Retconned slightly in the second season.
 Grimms are now said to receive their powers at a random age, although females gain theirs sooner than males.
 Marie's terminal cancer didn't so much cause Nick to inherit the Grimm abilities as make it imperative that she tell him what he needs to know while she still could.

 Super Senses: A number of wesen have particularly keen senses, such as Monroe with his sense of smell.
-As of "Mr. Sandman", it's shown that Grimms have this too, at least where hearing is concerned.
+As of "Mr. Sandman", Nick acquires super hearing, as a result of his body's apparent innate power to compensate for damage caused by Wesen attacks (in this case, being blinded).

 Superpowered Evil Side: Pierce Higgins, who's normally a relatively docile turtle-like Wesen, starts to randomly turn into a Lowen and killing his competitors who happen to be his friends on the Academic Decathalon team.
 His mother experimented on his genetics in utero to make him better able to defend himself (as their people had been victims of Van Helsing Hate Crimes in the past), and this was the result.